Andi Dorfman: Personal life

 She is a cousin of actress Tommy Dorfman.
 In 2021, Dorfman reconnected with Blaine Hart while travelling.
 She announced their engagement on March 30, 2022.
 Dorfman and Hart were married in Sorrento, Italy on May 31, 2023.
 In early August 2024, was announced that the couple is expecting their first child, following a natural conception.
 On December 20, 2024, Dorfman and Hart welcomed their first child, a girl.
+On June 18, 2026, Dorfman announced that she is expecting their second child.